qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

       lyr = symbol.symbolLayer(i)
       print("{}: {}".format(i, lyr.layerType()))

-To find out symbol's color use :func:`qgis.core.QgsSymbol.color` method and :func:`qgis.core.QgsSymbol.setColor` to change its color.
-With marker symbols additionally you can query for the symbol size and rotation with :func:`qgis.core.QgsSymbol.size` and :func:`qgis.core.QgsSymbol.angle` methods, for line symbols there is :func:`qgis.core.QgsSymbol.width` method returning line width.
+To find out symbol's color use :func:`color <qgis.core.QgsSymbol.color>` method and :func:`setColor <qgis.core.QgsSymbol.setColor>` to
+change its color.
+With marker symbols additionally you can query for the symbol size and rotation with :func:`size <qgis.core.QgsSymbol.size>` and :func:`angle <qgis.core.QgsSymbol.angle>` methods, for line symbols there is :func:`width <qgis.core.QgsSymbol.width>` method returning line width.

 Size and width are in millimeters by default, angles are in degrees.